-This is how we built a big one for Sutton and East Surrey Water, but you can scale it all down a bit according to space you have available.
-Anything you do will be beneficial to newts, frogs and toads as well as other wildlife.
+We built the big one for Sutton and East Surrey Water, and the smaller one for Toyota’s wildlife friendly gardens.
+You can scale it up or down according to space you have.
+Anything you do will be beneficial to amphibians as well as other wildlife.

 It’s sensible to mark out your area so you’ve a rough idea how the scale you’re thinking of looks on the ground.
 Ideally you’ll locate it near a pond or stream, but it’s not essential if you can’t.
 It’s surprising how far amphibians will travel.
 In this example we dug a new pond next to our hibernaculum.